freaktechnik/jetpack-homepanel/README.md

 Represents a list or grid of items in a panel on the homescreen.
 Fennec currently only supports one per panel.
 #### Items
 Items for the section follow https://developer.mozilla.org/en-US/Add-ons/Firefox_for_Android/API/HomeProvider.jsm/HomeStorage#Item_attributes.
+The maximal number of supported items is 100.
 #### Constructor
 ##### Required Options
 ###### type